Constructive Decision Theory: Introduction

-There are numerous papers in the literature that raise issues with the state-space approach of Savage or that derive a subjective state space. \citeasnoun{Machina03} surveys the standard approach and illustrates many difficulties with the theory and with its uses.
-These difficulties include the ubiquitous ambiguity over whether the theory is meant to be descriptive or normative, whether states are exogenous or constructed by the DM, whether states are external to the DM, and whether they are measurable or not. \citeasnoun{Kreps92} and \citeasnoun{DLR01} use a menu choice model to deal with unforeseen contingencies---an inability of the DM to list all possible states of the world.
-They derive a subjective state space that represents possible preference orders over elements of the menu chosen by the DM. \citeasnoun{Ghir01} takes an alternative approach to unforeseen contingencies and models acts as correspondences from a state space to outcomes. \citeasnoun{GS04} and \citeasnoun{Karni06} raise objections to the state space that are similar to ours and develop decision theories without a state space.
-Both papers derive subjective probabilities directly on outcomes. \citeasnoun{Ahn07} also develops a theory without a state space; in his theory, the DM chooses over sets of lotteries over consequences. \citeasnoun{AE07} allow for the possibility that there may be different descriptions of a particular event, and use this possibility to capture framing.
+Many papers in the literature raise issues with the state-space approach of Savage, or derive a subjective state space. \citet{Machina03} surveys the standard approach and illustrates many difficulties with the theory and with its uses.
+These difficulties include the ubiquitous ambiguity over whether the theory is meant to be descriptive or normative, whether states are exogenous or constructed by the DM, whether states are external to the DM, and whether they are measurable or not. \citet{Kreps92} and \citet{DLR01} use a menu choice model to deal with unforeseen contingencies---an inability of the DM to list all possible states of the world.
+They derive a subjective state space that represents possible preference relations over elements of the menu chosen by the DM. \citet{Ghir01} takes an alternative approach to unforeseen contingencies and models acts as correspondences from a state space to outcomes. \citet{GS04} and \citet{Karni06} raise objections to the state space that are similar to ours, and develop decision theories without a state space.
+Both papers derive subjective probabilities directly on outcomes. \citet{Ahn07} also develops a theory without a state space; in his theory, the DM chooses over sets of lotteries over consequences. \citet{AE07} allow for the possibility that there may be different descriptions of a particular event, and use this possibility to capture framing.
 For them, a `description' is a partition of the state space.
-They provide an axiomatic foundation for decision making in this framework, built on Tversky and Koehler's \citeyear{tverskykoehler} notion of \emph{support theory}.
+They provide an axiomatic foundation for decision making in this framework, built on Tversky and Koehler's (\citeyear{tverskyetal94}) notion of \emph{support theory}.
+(As we shall see, our approach is also quite compatible with support theory.) \citet{Grabiszewski16} asks whether a decision maker's preferences over acts mapping a given state space to a known outcome space can be SEU-rationalized with an alternative state space even if the original preferences were inconsistent with SEU.
+His analysis is related to our analysis in Section 4.3 with an objective outcome space.
+The primary difference is that we do not begin with states and outcomes; rather our DM has preferences over objects of choice (programs) described in his own language. \citet{BV18} fix a state space and outcome space, but allow the DM to have a subjective interpretation of what they call \emph{feasible acts}, which can be viewed as syntactic objects; each feasible act is interpreted as a function from states to outcomes.
+Finally, \citet{Lip99} also considers language and uses a subjective state space that, intuitively, may include `impossible possible worlds', where the standard axioms of logic may not hold.
+He shows how his approach can capture framing problems, among other things.
+Although there is clearly some overlap in intuitions, the technical details of our approach are significantly different from those mentioned above.
+Perhaps the closest is the work of Lipman; we discuss its relation to our work in Section~\ref{sec:cancallationchoices}.